 Encourage your child to move across the bridge in different manners such as running, stomping, walking and jumping.

-If you would like to add in some handwriting practice, I have also created these writing sheets (see download below) to compliment the book.
+If you would like to add in some handwriting practice, I have also created these writing sheets (see download below) to complement the book.

 Free Three Billy Goats Gruff Printables for Email Subscribers

 Are you ready to bring joy and play into children’s lives through books?
 Become a part of the Growing Book by Book community and receive emails full of time-saving resources and offers.
 As a thank you, you’ll receive the Three Billy Goats Gruff resource pack.